imlele/Stacks/README.md

    - The AI continuously chooses and applies the best move.
    - If no available move can improve the game state, the AI adds a new empty stack and re-evaluates the best move.
    - The process repeats until the game reaches its final, most pure state.

----

-This focuses solely on the AI decision-making process and how it navigates through the game states to reach an optimal solution.

 ## License